YohannTisserand/CV/README.md

 ## Yohann Tisserand

+**Full Stack Developer**

-French born, I have spent all my life in France.
+French-born, I have spent all my life in France.
 A few days after my 36th birthday, I realised that I wanted something new, something really challenging.
-I took the decision to move abraod in a country I've never even visited.
+I took the decision to move abroad to a country I've never even visited.
 England.
-I had two goals : settle down and make one of my dream come true which was becoming a **Full Stack Developer**.
+I had two goals: settle down and make one of my dream come true which was becoming a **Full-Stack Developer**.

-I take great pride in helping to improve people's life, and I like to contemplate the direct benefits of my work for them.
-Tech industry allow me to conciliate that need and my passion about solving daily problems/puzzles.
+I take great pride in helping improve people's lives, and I like to contemplate the direct benefits of my work for them.
+The Tech industry allows me to conciliate that need and my passion for solving daily problems/puzzles.

 ### Education

 March 2021 - June 2021</br>
 *Makers Academy*</br>
 10% acceptation rate / fast-paced learning bootcamp

+<h3>Skills</h3>

+**Self learner**</br>
+I have always been fascinated by technology.
+I am convinced that can help people in their life every day.
+A few years ago, I wanted to find out how a website works in its foundation, I've learnt the Html and CSS basics for the purpose to build my own website.
+I really loved what I was doing, wanted to go further, so I installed Linux (Debian, ArchLinux) as a main OS.
+I had the desire to deeply understand the interaction between the user and the machine through a terminal.

 <h3>Experience</h3>